Minneapolis, St. Paul ending COVID-19 mask mandate

 State and local governments, as well as health systems, community organizations and other groups have targeted vaccination efforts in minority communities.
 Because they tend to be younger, many were not eligible in the first rounds of vaccinations last fall, which focused on the elderly and health care workers.

-Minneapolis health officials said they were offering free vaccinations at public housing high-rises and are doing vaccine education outreach with community organizations and nonprofits.
+Minneapolis health officials said they were offering free vaccinations at public housing high-rises and are conducting vaccine education outreach with community organizations and nonprofits.

 Although rates have improved, disparities still remain.
-Statewide, 45 to 48% of Indigenous, Black and Hispanic residents age 16 and older have received at least one dose, compared to 61% of whites and 66% of Asians.
+Statewide, 45 to 48% of Indigenous, Black and Hispanic residents 16 and older have received at least one dose, compared with 61% of whites and 66% of Asians.

 Statewide, over 2.9 million Minnesotans have received at least one dose of a COVID-19 vaccine.